Pent-up Emotions Can Have Physical Consequences

 This part of the body connects the mind with the body.
-When it’s difficult to move your neck, this could be caused by more than a bad night’s sleep.
+When it’s difficult to move your neck, this could be due to more than a bad night’s sleep.
 In fact, it could be an indication of having a limited and rigid vision of life.

 Pigheadedness and a narrow mind can cause neck pain.
-Too much stress does as well.
+Too much stress does this as well.

 When you solve a problem, it feels as if a load has been taken off your back.
-This load that you carry is related to the feelings and the experiences you have had in the past, which you still haven’t forgiven or forgotten.
+This load that you carry is related to the feelings and the experiences you’ve had in the past, which you still haven’t forgiven or forgotten.

-This organ is associated with love, but also with other emotions such as hate.
+People associate this organ with love, but also with other emotions such as hate.
 It is the center of our feelings.
 This is why heart complications can arise from being immersed in complex or hopeless situations.

-Maybe you have have gone too far with a relationship or have paid attention to things that don’t bring anything good to our life.
+Maybe you have gone too far with a relationship or paid attention to things that don’t bring anything good to your life.